 patch - apply changes to files

-The patch utility reads a source (patch) file containing any of the three forms of difference (diff) listings produced by the diff utility (normal, context or in the style of ed) and apply those differences to a file.
-By default, patch reads from the standard input.
+The patch utility shall read a source (patch) file containing any of four forms of difference (diff) listings produced by the diff utility (normal, copied context, unified context, or in the style of ed) and apply those differences to a file.
+By default, patch shall read from the standard input.

-The patch utility attempts to determine the type of the diff listing, unless overruled by a -c, -e or -n option.
+The patch utility shall attempt to determine the type of the diff listing, unless overruled by a -c, -e, -n, or -u option.

-If the patch file contains more than one patch, patch will attempt to apply each of them as if they came from separate patch files.
-(In this case the name of the patch file must be determinable for each diff listing.)
+If the patch file contains more than one patch, patch shall attempt to apply each of them as if they came from separate patch files.
+(In this case, the application shall ensure that the name of the patch file is determinable for each diff listing.)

-The patch utility supports the XBD specification, Utility Syntax Guidelines .
+The patch utility shall conform to XBD Utility Syntax Guidelines.

 - Save a copy of the original contents of each modified file, before the differences are applied, in a file of the same name with the suffix .orig appended to it.
-If the file already exists, it will be overwritten; if multiple patches are applied to the same file, the .orig file will be written only for the first patch.
-When the -o outfile option is also specified, file.orig will not be created but, if outfile already exists, outfile.orig will be created.
+If the file already exists, it shall be overwritten; if multiple patches are applied to the same file, the .orig file shall be written only for the first patch.
+When the -o outfile option is also specified, file .orig shall not be created but, if outfile already exists, outfile .orig shall be created.